-- CPR: A minimum of eight (8) hours in first aid and adult/ child CPR from the American Red Cross, American Heart Association or other organization with an equivalent course approved by the California Acupuncture Board. - Self-identified California tracked students must comply with California supervisory requirements by treating on specified California tracked treatment slots. - ACP 767: Students must complete an additional assignment in this course to gain knowledge of regulatory compliance and jurisprudence (California).

-- Recommended elective coursework:
+- CPR: A minimum of eight (8) hours in first aid and adult/ child CPR from the American Red Cross, American Heart Association or other organization with an equivalent course approved by the California Acupuncture Board. - Self-identified California tracked students must comply with California supervisory requirements by treating on specified California tracked treatment slots. - ACP 767: Students must complete an additional assignment in this course to gain knowledge of regulatory compliance and jurisprudence (California). - ISCI 758: Students must complete an additional assignment in this course to demonstrate knowledge of ordering, assessing and incorporating laboratory tests into treatment plans. - Recommended elective coursework: - ISCI520: Biology, Chemistry, and Physics in Health: An Introduction - ISCI667: The Science of Addiction

-- o ACP710: NCCAOM Review Elective

-- o ISCI667: The Science of Addiction

-- o ISCI520: Biology, Chemistry, and Physics in Health: An Introduction